GabeSamurai/ParadiseOS/README.md

 LINK: https://wiki.xxiivv.com/site/paradise.html

 ## QuickCheck
 a) "note", "look", "pass" and "learn".
 b) "program" renamed to "learn".

-c) "script" and "follow" primitives added
+c) "script" and "follow" primitives added.
+d) vessels can be named after primitives, that is, "create create"

 ##